Submission Deadline

 How to Apply

 To support the final year of research training in a pediatric endocrinology fellowship for highly qualified individuals preparing for a career in academic pediatric endocrinology.
-Both clinical and basic research projects are eligible.
+Both clinical and basic research projects are eligible for support.

-Fellows who are PES members in good standing and who are in an approved training program in Pediatric Endocrinology are eligible for the Research Fellowship Award.
-U.S. citizenship or green card status is NOT required.
+Applicants must provide institutional documentation of fellowship status at the time of the application.
+US citizenship or green card status is NOT required.
 Those with career plans in North America are favored.
-Further, the PES is committed to a culture of equity, diversity and inclusion, and aims for a distribution of awardees that reflects and celebrates the diversity of people and cultures of our membership.
+Further, the PES is committed to a culture of equity, diversity and inclusion, and encourages applicants who reflect and celebrate the diversity of people and cultures among our membership.

-A candidate may apply for support if he or she:
+A candidate may apply if he or she:

-- Has either an MD or DO degree.
+- Has either an MD, DO or equivalent degree.

 Sponsor/Mentor